Fredrick-Ogbeche/alx-zero_day/README.md

-alx-zero_scholl readme changed for task collaboration be up_to_date
+alx-zero_school readme changed for task collaboration be up_to_date